Emil Bohinen

-Emil Bohinen (born 12 March 1999) is a Norwegian professional footballer who plays as central midfielder for club Venezia on loan from club Genoa.
+Emil Bohinen (born 12 March 1999) is a Norwegian professional footballer who plays as a central midfielder for Serie B club Cesena, on loan from club Venezia.
 He is the son of former Norway international midfielder Lars Bohinen.

 Club career

+Stabæk

-Bohinen joined Stabæk youth academy, and made his first team debut for the club in 2017.
-He made his debut for the first team in the Eliteserien on 17 April 2017 against Sarpsborg 08 FF in a 3-0 win.
+Bohinen joined Stabæk's youth academy and made his first team debut for the club in 2017.
+He made his debut for the first team in the Eliteserien on 17 April 2017 against Sarpsborg 08 FF, in a 3–0 win.

-After scoring four goals and making eights assists in all competitions during the 2019 season, during November 2019, Bohinen was linked with a move to Premier League side Brighton & Hove Albion.
+After scoring four goals and making eights assists in all competitions during the 2019 season, in November 2019, Bohinen was linked with a move to Premier League side Brighton & Hove Albion.

 In December 2019, Stabæk entered talks with Premier League side Sheffield United and EFL Championship side Leeds United about the signing of Bohinen, with Bohinen joining Sheffield United on trial.
-When asked about being linked to Leeds, Bohinen on 21 January 2020 spoke to Eurosport Norway saying of Leeds' head coach Marcelo Bielsa 'He is a coaching legend, so of course it would have been an experience in itself to play for him'.
+When asked about being linked to Leeds, Bohinen on 21 January 2020 spoke to Eurosport Norway, saying of Leeds' head coach Marcelo Bielsa, 'He is a coaching legend, so of course it would have been an experience in itself to play for him'.

 CSKA Moscow

-On 15 February 2021, CSKA Moscow announced the signing of Bohinen from Stabæk on a contract until the end of the 2024–25 season.
+On 15 February 2021, Russian club CSKA Moscow announced the signing of Bohinen from Stabæk on a contract until the end of the 2024–25 season.